-Historically, temporary EB programs often started operation after the trough of a recession had passed.
-The TUC (1958) and the TEUC (1961) were proposed and enacted after the trough of those recessions but before the unemployment rate had peaked.
+Historically, temporary EB programs often started operation after the trough of a recession had passed.16 The TUC (1958) and the TEUC (1961) were proposed and enacted after the trough of those recessions but before the unemployment rate had peaked.
 The EUCA (1971) was enacted after the end of the recession in November 1970 because unemployment levels had remained relatively high.
 FSC (1974) and FSB (1982) both became effective toward the end of recessions.
 EUC (1991) was enacted 8 months after the 1990-91 recession trough but 8 months before the unemployment rate peaked.

-In November, 2001, the National Bureau of Economic Research (NBER) determined that the current recession began in March 2001.13 One unique feature of the current economic decline is the added impact of a non-economic event (the September 11, 2001 terrorist attacks).
+In November, 2001, the National Bureau of Economic Research (NBER) determined that the current recession began in March 2001.17 One unique feature of the current economic decline is the added impact of a non-economic event (the September 11, 2001 terrorist attacks).
 NBER maintains that the attacks may have been a significant factor in altering the nature of the economic decline from a contraction to a recession.
-Although it is impossible to measure precisely the economic effects of the attacks, they focused public attention on the state of the economy and worsening unemployment.14
+Although it is impossible to measure precisely the economic effects of the attacks, they focused public attention on the state of the economy and worsening unemployment.18 The recession, and the economic impact of the attacks, put pressure on Congress to legislate some form of emergency or supplemental extended benefits.